Ultimate Guide to Water Jet Machining Process: Advantages & Features 2022

-Water jet processing is one of the “removal processing” that cuts metal with jets of water.
-It is used for the precision cutting of various workpieces such as urethane and glass that are easily deformed, including cutting automobile bodies and bumpers.
-By mixing abrasives with water, it is possible to process hard-to-cut materials such as titanium, which is difficult to cut and to cut thick plates.
+Water jet processing is a “removal processing” type that cuts metal with water jets.
+It is used to cut various workpieces, such as urethane and glass, precisely, easily deformed, including automobile bodies and bumpers.
+By mixing abrasives with water, it is possible to process hard-to-cut materials such as titanium, which is difficult to cut, and to cut thick plates.

-This article explains the benefits of water jet processing, as well as “abrasive water jet”, which is a mixture of abrasives.
+This article explains the benefits of water jet processing and “abrasive water jet,” a mixture of abrasives.

-Since it does not use cutting oil and does not generate dust, it is attracting attention as an environmentally friendly process!
+Since it does not cut oil or generate dust, it attracts attention as an environmentally friendly process!

 Waterjet cutting is a processing method that cuts metal with jets of water.
 Using the same principle as the high-pressure washer used in car washes, water is sprayed at high pressure to cut metal.